All All News Products Insights AI DevOps and CI/CD Community

 Categorization For Testing Types

-There are 6 major ways we can categorize (or name) testing types:
+There are 6 major ways to categorize (or name) testing types:

-• By Application Under Test (AUTs): grouping based on the type of software or application being tested (i.e. web, mobile, desktop, etc.)
+• By Application Under Test (AUTs): grouping based on the type of software being tested (web, mobile, desktop, etc.)

-• By application layer: grouping based on the traditional three-tier architecture used in software development, including the UI, backend, or API
+• By application layer: grouping based on the three-tier architecture—UI, backend, or API

-• By attribute: grouping based on specific characteristics or properties being tested (i.e. visual testing, functional testing, performance testing, etc.)
+• By attribute: grouping based on characteristics being tested (visual, functional, performance, etc.)

-• By approach: grouping based on the overall strategy to do testing (i.e. manual or automated or AI-driven)
+• By approach: grouping based on the testing strategy (manual, automated, or AI-driven)

-• By granularity: grouping based on the level of detail and scope at which the testing is performed (i.e. unit testing, end-to-end testing, etc.)
+• By granularity: grouping based on scope and detail (unit testing, end-to-end testing, etc.)

 There is a hierarchy to these categories, with the most inclusive being categorization by approach.
-For example, automated testing is simply testing with the help of automation scripts or tools, and we can automate almost any other types of testing.
+For example, automated testing is simply testing with the help of automation scripts or tools, and most testing types can be automated.

 1. Unit Testing

 Unit testing is a critical software development practice.
-It involves testing small parts of a software application in isolation, such as functions, methods, modules, or classes.
+It involves testing small parts of an application in isolation—functions, methods, modules, or classes.
 These individual units make up the entire application, and if they don't function properly on their own, they won't work well together.
-Unit testing ensures that each component works correctly before integrating it into the larger system.
+Unit testing ensures each component works correctly before integration.

 A unit test usually requires:

-• Test Case: a script to verify the behavior of the unit being tested
+• Test Case: verifies the behavior of the unit being tested.

-• Test Runner: a framework to orchestrate the execution of multiple unit tests and also provide reporting and analysis of test results.
+• Test Runner: orchestrates execution of multiple unit tests and reports results.

 Read More: What is Unit Testing?
 A Complete Guide